 Cats Trained for Search and Rescue

-If cats were trained for search and rescue, they would be more successful than dogs because they have stronger sensor receptors to sniff out drugs, diseases, cadavers and finding lost people.
+Cats trained for search and rescue would be more successful than dogs because they have more muscular sensor receptors to sniff out drugs, diseases, and corpses and find lost people.

 Is Such Training Possible?

-Science hasn't figured out a way to get cats to do this and I'm not surprised at all, I mean... can you get your cat to do things she doesn't want to do?
-More information on this subject here: Are Cats Smarter Than Dogs?
-Successful training of a cat is achieved through food/reward programs and then again, the success rate is not fully scientifically known.
+Science hasn't figured out a way to get cats to do this, and I'm not surprised at all; I mean, can you get your cat to do things she doesn't want to do?
+I know that I can't.
+I'll get that look like, "really Mom, nice try!'

-Cats do what they want, when they want and how they want!
-And when it comes time for cats to react quickly and when time is of the essence, and they need to react quickly when they are needed for search and rescue missions.
-And all the cat wants to do is nap!
+Cats do what they want when they want and how they want!
+And when it comes time for cats to react quickly and when time is of the essence, all a cat wants to do is take a nap!

 Cats Survival - The Importance of Smell

 "Among species with intermediately sized V1R repertoires, the elephant (∼30 intact V1Rs) appears to have a well-developed VNO (Johnson and Rasmussen 2002), as do the cat (∼30 intact V1Rs) (Salazar et al. 1996) and armadillo (∼60 intact V1Rs) (Carmanchahi et al. 1999), albeit different from armadillo species from which DNA sequences are available.
-We have not attempted any quantitative comparisons here due to the difficulty of comparing anatomical observations between different studies, especially when the species studied have a vastly differing body and relative brain sizes."
+We have not attempted any quantitative comparisons here due to the difficulty of comparing anatomical observations between different studies, especially when the species studied have vastly differing body and relative brain sizes."
 Genome Research

 What A Catmazing World!